Geenz/CPP-NotificationCenter/README.md

 ```
 `NotificationCenter::addObserver`, `NotificationCenter::removeObserver`, `NotificationCenter::removeAllObservers`, and `NotificationCenter::postNotification` all support notification iterators in overloaded methods.

+###Multiple NotificationCenters
+You can also use more than one instance of NotificationCenter.
+Although a default notification center is provided, you can also create your own notification centers for whatever purpose you may require them for.

 ###Example Program
 The included example program shows you the basics of how to use NotificationCenter.
 It's not intended to be sophisticated by any means, just to showcase the basics.